LINGLI97/OPST/README.md

 ```

 The `-f` /`--filepath` option determines the file path;
-The `--OPST` option determines to enable maximal and closed patterns mining of OPST; the defalut value is true;
+The `--OPST` option determines whether to enable maximal and closed patterns mining of OPST; the defalut value is true;
-The `--MaximalQuadratic` option determines to enable maximal patterns mining of the quadratic baseline; the defalut value is false;
+The `--MaximalQuadratic` option determines whether to enable maximal patterns mining of the quadratic baseline; the defalut value is false;
-The `--ClosedQuadratic` option determines to enable closed patterns mining of the quadratic baseline; the defalut value is false;
+The `--ClosedQuadratic` option determines whether to enable closed patterns mining of the quadratic baseline; the defalut value is false;
-The `--MaximalCubic` option determines to enable maximal patterns mining of the cubic baseline; the defalut value is false;
+The `--MaximalCubic` option determines whether to enable maximal patterns mining of the cubic baseline; the defalut value is false;
-The `--ClosedCubic` option determines to enable closed patterns mining of the cubic baseline; the defalut value is false;
+The `--ClosedCubic` option determines whether to enable closed patterns mining of the cubic baseline; the defalut value is false;

 The `-t`/`--tau` option determines the value of minimal support, tau > 1.
 The default value is 512;
 The `-p`/`--printPattern` option determines whether to print the all found maximal patterns.
 The default value is false.